-Climb to the Top of St. Euphemia Church
+Climb to the Top of the Church of St. Euphemia

 The bell tower of St. Euphemia Church is that steeple you see sticking out over the top of Rovinj.
-Can you climb the bell tower?
+Can you climb to the top of the bell tower?
 You absolutely can!

-The photos you get up here are well worth the climb.
+The spectacular views from the top are well worth the climb.

 Explore Zlatni Rat Park and St. Katarina Island

 Zlatni Rat — yes, Golden Horn, the same name as that famous beach on Brač island — is a park just south of the city and the oldest protected site in Istria.
+It’s also known as Golden Cape Natural Park.
 Here you can enjoy walking and biking trails along with pebbly beaches.